corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/openapi.md

 {{< /note >}}

-You can find your node's OpenAPI specification on `/api/v1/swagger.json`.
-For example, if your node's HTTP-RPC address is `mynode:8888`, the OpenAPI JSON is available on `http[s]://mynode:8888/api/v1/swagger.json`.
+Your node's OpenAPI JSON is available on a URL.
+If your node's HTTP-RPC address is  `mynode:8888`, you would find it on `http[s]://mynode:8888/api/v1/swagger.json`.

 Below is an excerpt of a node's OpenAPI JSON: